 From Dr. Hollis

 In this my first year as Headmaster of St. John Paul II Catholic High School (JPII), I wish to thank you for coming to our website to explore much of what is JPII.
 Under the auspice of the Diocese of Birmingham, we at JPII offer a faith-based college preparatory high school curriculum and environment.
 We serve a growing, diverse and dynamic student body from North Alabama, Southern Tennessee, and abroad on a 55-acre campus in the midst of Huntsville’s Thornton Research Park.
 Recently, the educational ranking organization NICHE rated JPII as the best Catholic high school in the State of Alabama.
-Other notables include last year's senior SAT-average scores of 26.4 (85%tile; State and National average scores are 19.2 and 21, respectively); AP test scores that include 18 AP Scholars, seven Scores with Honor, and nine Scores with Distinction; 7.4 million dollars in merit college scholarships; and several (4) Commended Students from the National Merit Scholarship Corp.
+Other notables include last year's senior ACT-average scores of 25.7 (83%tile; State and National average scores are 19.1 and 21, respectively); AP test scores that include 18 AP Scholars, seven Scores with Honor, and nine Scores with Distinction; 7.4 million dollars in merit college scholarships; and a goodly number (6 students out of a possible 75) Commended/Distinguished Students from the National Merit Scholarship Corp.

 Our educational services are comprised of a stellar academic curriculum, a Christ-centered spiritual formation platform, a growing athletic program, and a dynamic visual and performing arts course of studies.
 These formational elements offer an environment to shape young men and women who will competently storm the world of academics, science, law, human services, medicine, technology, humanities, innovation, and entrepreneurship.